Same But Different

 Personality = Temperament + Character

 Temperament refers to those traits that are determined by our nature and nurture — harm avoidance, reward dependence, novelty seeking, and perseverance.
 Even at birth, we can see individual variations on the human theme.
 Some infants, for example, are naturally timid while others are naturally bold.

 A Transpersonal Perspective

 I have been interested in personality for as long as I can remember.
 What makes people tick?
 In what ways am I different from other people?
 Are we all the same under the skin?
 These questions have always intrigued me.
 This is one of the reasons why I became a psychologist.

-But in addition to the psychological viewpoint, I also hold a more spiritual view of personality — a trans-personal view of the personal self.
-From this perspective, personality is the vehicle through which the self (the spiritual self, the soul) operates in the world, particularly in social interactions.
+But in addition to the psychological viewpoint, I also hold a more spiritual view of human nature — a trans-personal view of the personal self.
+From this perspective, personality is a vehicle through which our essential self, our innermost being, operates in the world, particularly in social interactions.